shibzee/JournalApp/README.md

 ## Usage
 First of all you will need to sign in with your Google Account

 ![Sign In](https://github.com/shibzee/JournalApp/blob/master/Screenshot_2018-07-01-18-15-49.png)

 ### Adding a new Journal

+Click on the floating plus + button on the home screen.

 ![Add Journal](https://github.com/shibzee/JournalApp/blob/master/Screenshot_2018-07-01-18-13-41.png)

 ### Updating an existing Journal